rehive/docs-portal/content/building/Cash-in-cash-out/Deposits to segregted bank accounts.md

 description: Basic overview of an example flow to facilitate end-user deposits via bank transfer.
 weight: 3
 ---
-### Deposits to segregated (user-linked) bank accounts
-This use case involves end-users depositing funds to a unique bank accounts associated to them on the back-end, using a user’s unique Rehive account reference to identify the account to assign the deposit to.
+This use case involves end-users depositing funds to a unique bank accounts associated to them on the backend, using a user’s unique Rehive account reference to identify the account to assign the deposit to.

-This deposit method will have the same end-user experience as the existing “Deposit to a single company bank account” flow.
+This deposit method will have the same end-user experience as the existing “Deposit to omnibus bank account” flow.
 Feel free to[ test this flow](https://rehive.intercom.help/en/articles/6483505-how-to-create-a-manual-deposit-as-an-admin) on your test project in the Rehive Wallet apps.

 #### Requirements
 * To support this deposit method, you will need to consider two separate flows - one where a bank account is created for each new user-profile created on your Rehive project and another for the actual deposit flow.